Today, I’d like to share my experience serving in the Maryland Army National Guard from 2005 to 2011.

 - Served with hundreds of amazing people

-- Helped my unit receive Honorable Mention for Army Supply of Excellence Award
+- Helped my unit receive Honorable Mention in the Army Supply of Excellence Award competition

 - Served as Project Officer in the Vigilant Guard Exercise